jdreinhardt/reinhardt.dev/content/posts/video-encode-made-simplier.md

 So now, I've done the full rewrite, and it works great.
 With the old version it was never able to use the full extents of my CPU for rendering, but with the new version it will use as much processing power as is available, making the renders much faster.
 It only supports one render at a time right now, but adding support for a render queue is high on the list of features to add.

 It is still very much an early version, so I want you to tell me what I should add to it, to make it the most useful for you.
-Or if you encounter any problems I want to [hear about it](https://reinhardt.dev/contact/index.html).
+Or if you encounter any problems I want to [hear about it]( {{< ref "contact.md" >}} ).

-Go to https://reinhardt.dev/frost to download Frost and give it a try.
-You will need to download a copy of FFmpeg for it to work.
-But you can do that [here](http://ffmpeg.zeranoe.com/builds).
+Go to [https://reinhardt.dev/frost]( {{< ref "frost.md" >}} ) to download Frost and give it a try.
+You will need to download a copy of FFmpeg for it to work, but you can get that [here](http://ffmpeg.zeranoe.com/builds).
 Download the 32-bit or 64-bit Static build.
 If you aren't sure which one your system supports download the 32-bit to be safe, or the 64-bit to be adventurous.
 Then copy the ffmpeg.exe file from the bin folder into the folder where you have Frost.exe.